qaalabs/DE5M4/docs/day3/docker.md

 !!! quote ""
     ![search for nginx](../img/nginx-welcome.png)

-!!! sucess "You now have a WebServer runing in a container on your Virtual Machine!"
+!!! success "You now have a WebServer runing in a container on your Virtual Machine!"

-## Step 6: Add your own code to the `index.html` file
+## Step 6: Add your own code

 - Under Containers on the right menu, find `nginx`